denersoares/D4rwin/Tutorials/Tutorial: Download and Clustering with the D4rwin Pipeline.md

    - One table for sequences that meet the criteria.
    - Another for sequences that don't meet the criteria.

-   These tables show taxonomic information, including the number of species, genera, families, and other taxonomic levels.
+   These tables show taxonomic information, including the number of species, genera, families, and their respective accession numbers.

 3. **Table_Clusters**: A table with full GenBank sequence headers will also be generated in the `0.Clusters` directory.
-Use this table to create a list and rename the sequences.
-This will allow you to match the sequences to their respective clusters and perform any necessary refinements.

 ---